How to provide hope as a leader during bleak times

 Excerpt adapted from CEO Excellence: The Six Mindsets that Distinguish the Best Leaders from the Rest.
 Copyright © 2022 by Carolyn Dewar, Scott Keller & Vikram Malhotra.
 Excerpted with permission by Scribner, a division of Simon & Schuster, Inc.

-Carolyn Dewar is senior partner in McKinsey & Company’s San Francisco office and coleads the firm’s global CEO Excellence service line.
+Carolyn Dewar is a senior partner in McKinsey & Company’s San Francisco office and coleads the firm’s global CEO Excellence service line.
 She is a coauthor with Scott Keller and Vikram Malhorta on their book CEO Excellence.

 Scott Keller is a senior partner in McKinsey’s Southern California office and coleads the firm’s global CEO Excellence service line.